A travel guide to things to do in Milwaukee in October, with the best festivals and hotels for a fall getaway to Milwaukee, WI

 The wooded section along the Milwaukee River in particular offers the best views of the fall colors.

-The Seven Bridges trail is another great recommendation, covering two miles of woodland in Grant Park, on the shore of Lake Michigan.
+Another one of the best places to see fall foliage in Wisconsin is the Seven Bridges trail, covering two miles of woodland in Grant Park, on the shore of Lake Michigan.

 The Wehr Nature Center in Whitnall Park and Havenwoods State Forest in northern Milwaukee also offers several miles of trails each, mostly covering scenic wooded areas perfect for observing the arrival of fall.